ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

 Semantic markup within module documentation
 -------------------------------------------

 You can use semantic markup to highlight option names, option values, and environment variables.
-The publication process formats these terms in a uniform way, without creating links.
+The publication process formats these terms in a uniform way.
 With semantic markup, we can change the look of the output without changing the underlying code.
 The correct formats for semantic markup are:

 * ``O()`` for option names, whether mentioned alone or with values.
 For example: ``Required if O(state=present).`` and ``Use with O(force) to require secure access.``
 * ``V()`` for option values when mentioned alone.
 For example: ``Possible values include V(monospace) and V(pretty).``
 * ``E()`` for environment variables.
-For example: ``If not set the environment variable E(ACME_PASSWORD) will be used.``
+For example: ``If not set, the environment variable E(ACME_PASSWORD) will be used.``

 Format macros within module documentation
 -----------------------------------------